tucats/ego/docs/API.md

 The AND() and OR() operators can contain a list of two or more values.
-If you specify multiple values, then in the case of AND() the filter is active if _all_ of the sub-expressions are true and in the case of OR() the filter is active if _any_ of teh sub-expressions are true.
+If you specify multiple values, then in the case of AND() the filter is active if _all_ of the sub-expressions are true and in the case of OR() the filter is active if _any_ of the sub-expressions are true.

 For the HAS() operator, the first item must be the column name and this is followed by one or more substrings that might be found in the column name; the filter is true if _any_ of the values are